Manu343726/Manu343726.github.io/_posts/2015-06-30-resurce-handles-and-value-semantics.markdown

 }
 {% endhighlight %}

-*"Hopefully, I know about the Rule Of Zero"* you might think.
+*"Great, I know about the Rule Of Zero"* you may think.
 Wrap the handle with a `std::shared_ptr` and a custom deleter and you are done.

 {% highlight cpp %}
 std::shared_ptr<SDL_Surface>(SDL_LoadBMP(....), SDL_FreeSurface);
 {% endhighlight %}

-That may be the case for this example, I don't expect expensive resources like surfaces to be easily copyable but created on demand and shared across the engine.
+That could be the case for this example, I don't expect expensive resources like surfaces to be easily copyable but created on demand and shared across the engine.
 But what if the resource should be copyable?
 That's the flaw: **`std::shared_ptr` does not do value semantics but sharing semantics instead**.

 That's the point: From the two alternatives provided by the Standard Library, one is non-copyable, and the other does sharing semantics.
 There's a common practice of going ahead and picking `std::shared_ptr` *just to make my class copy* without realizing the semantics that will give to your objects.
 The answer from the Standard Library is: Stop programming by Rules and write all the member functions, or waste your time writing a value-semantics adaptor.